Motion-R1: Enhancing Motion Generation with Decomposed Chain-of-Thought and RL Binding: Related Work

-Recently, multimodal large language models (MLLMs)~\cite{wu2023multimodal,koh2023generating,tang2025video} have shown impressive performance in various tasks, including text generation, reasoning, and even multimodal tasks.
+\paragraph{Multimodal Large Language Models} Recently, multimodal large language models (MLLMs)~\cite{wu2023multimodal,koh2023generating,tang2025video} have shown impressive performance in various tasks, including text generation, reasoning, and even multimodal tasks.
 For example, models like GPT-4~\cite{achiam2023gpt} and BLIP-2~\cite{li2023blip} have demonstrated the ability to understand and generate text and images.
 While recent MLLMs have significantly improved their perception and generation capabilities across diverse modalities, many complex real-world tasks demand not only understanding but also reasoning~\cite{banerjeeWeaklySupervisedRelative2021,xiongTEILPTimePrediction2024}.
 Consequently, enhancing the reasoning abilities of MLLMs has become an important research direction.

 Building on the success of CoT ~\cite{weicot2022} prompting in NLP, researchers have explored extending CoT-style reasoning to multimodal settings.
 For instance, models like LLaVA-CoT~\cite{xuLLaVACoTLetVision2025} introduce a novel vision-language model capable of performing autonomous, structured, and multistage reasoning by decomposing complex questions into four stages: summary, caption, reasoning, and conclusion.
-While structured reasoning improves the interpretability and controllability of vision-language models, recent studies~\cite{tan2025reason,pan2025medvlm,liu2025seg} further suggest that reasoning capabilities can be learned and optimized via feedback-driven training.
-DeepSeek-R1~\cite{deepSeekR1IncentivizingReasoning2025} introduces GRPO, a reinforcement learning algorithm that trains LLMs to produce more accurate and coherent responses, leveraging reward signals from downstream tasks.
-Although this approach has shown promise in improving the reasoning capabilities of MLLMs~\cite{huangVisionR1IncentivizingReasoning2025}, its application in the context of 3D human motion generation remains unexplored.
-This idea inspires our approach, which extends GRPO to the domain of motion generation, using action quality as feedback to refine both the thought process and the generated motion sequence.